As digital technology advances, the industry appears to be entering the transitional phase of platform adolescence.

 10. Biggest speculation: industrial software goes intangible.

-The highest level of industrial software may be the elimination of itself.
+The highest level of industrial software may lead to its own elimination.

-Since the user wants a hole in the ground, all the tools such as chisels and drills, need not appear.
+When the user wants to dig a hole in the ground, tools such as chisels and drills become redundant.

-One of the most obvious phenomena is that the combination of software and hardware is becoming a fashion in the industrial world.
+It is becoming increasingly common to see the combination of software and hardware in the industrial world.

-Schneider acquired a 60% stake in AVIVA for nearly RMB 5 billion in 2017, which has become an old story of “engineering embraces industrial software”;
+In 2017, Schneider acquired a 60% stake in AVIVA for nearly RMB 5 billion, an example of the “engineering embraces industrial software” trend.

-Rockwell invested US$1 billion, accounting for 8.4% of PTC’s shares, starting a model of hard strategic cooperation;
+Rockwell invested US$1 billion, accounting for 8.4% of PTC’s shares, marking the start of a strategic collaboration.

-Earlier, the earliest simulation software MSC was put into the arms of the Swedish metrology equipment Hexagon.
+The early simulation software MSC was acquired by Swedish metrology equipment company Hexagon.

-The era of software-defined profits and hardware profitability is long over.
+The era of profits from software and hardware is a thing of the past.

-The traditional boundaries between systems are disappearing, which makes the traditional mechanical design and simulation CAD/CAM/CAE software, electronic design automation software EDA, and other software such as manufacturing execution system MES and human-machine interface HMI etc., are all merging.
+The boundaries between systems are disappearing, leading to the merging of traditional mechanical design and simulation CAD/CAM/CAE software, electronic design automation software EDA, and other software such as manufacturing execution system MES and human-machine interface HMI, among others.

-Software ubiquity is the essence of this answer.
+Software ubiquity is the key to this transformation.

-Behind the Industrial Internet, the software is the star.
+Behind the Industrial Internet, software is the star.

-Only software can figure out the machines and the value of the data.
+Only software can unlock the value of machines and data.

-Ubiquitous but invisible, which may be the direction of industrial software efforts.
+Ubiquitous yet invisible, this may be the future of industrial software.

-But it is only on this intangible foundation that the towering halls of smart manufacturing and the industrial internet can be built.
+But it is only on this intangible foundation that the rise of smart manufacturing and the industrial internet can be built.

 What is intangible?

-Air is intangible.
-It dominates the existence of life.
+Air is intangible, yet it dominates the existence of life.

 11. Final thoughts

-The memory of industrial software as a tool is gradually dissipating.
+The memory of industrial software as a tool is gradually fading.